The following topics are included in this guide:

 - Review the changes, then click Create pull request.
 Fill out the form, and click Create pull request again to submit the PR—that’s it!

-After submitting your PR, you can head over to the Magento 2 repository’s Pull Requests panel to see your PR along with others.
+After submitting your PR, you can head over to the Magento 2 repository’s Pull Requests panel to see your PR.
 Your PR undergoes automated testing, and if it passes, the Community Engineering Team considers it for inclusion in the Magento 2 core.
 If some tests fail, please make the corresponding corrections in your code.

 Report an issue